dongkwanp/wrf-hydro-don-custom/README.md

 # What is this?

-Basically, WRF-Hydro's docker containers (in my opinion) are a bit messed up and needed some fixing.
+In 2020, I was asked to help a colleague install WRF-Hydro.
+I think WRF-Hydro's docker containers were a bit messed up and needed some fixing.
 The final docker image that I've built here is equivalent to `wrfhydro/dev:conda` except some modifications from my own end that included some fixes since last time the WRF-Hydro docker images were built.

 ## I NEED HELP!

 If you need help.
-Feel free to contact me (Don) or use this [PDF document](https://ral.ucar.edu/sites/default/files/public/projects/Technical%20Description%20%26amp%3B%20User%20Guides/howtobuildrunwrfhydrov511instandalonemode.pdf)
+Feel free to contact me or use this [PDF document](https://ral.ucar.edu/sites/default/files/public/projects/Technical%20Description%20%26amp%3B%20User%20Guides/howtobuildrunwrfhydrov511instandalonemode.pdf)

 Some other useful links are: